How to Maintain Your Central Air Conditioning System and Troubleshoot Problems

 A Professional Checkup Once a Year

 Among other things, a qualified technician will check refrigerant levels, inspect and tighten electrical connections, test electronic components, inspect and, if necessary, clear condensate drains, clean or replace filters, test emergency shutoff switches and verify proper thermostat operation.
+ENCON Heating and AC conducted the annual checkup shown in this video.

 Modern central air conditioning systems, like the Trane unit I installed in my home a few years ago, are more energy efficient than ever and remarkably reliable and trouble-free provided they receive regular care and maintenance.